Origin and History

 King's Colour: Union with its centre decorated with a rose wreath around the regiment number "XV" in gold Roman numerals.

-Regimental Colour: Yellow field with its centre decorated with a rose wreath around the regiment number "XV" in gold Roman numerals.
+Regimental Colour: Yellow field with its centre decorated with wreath of roses and thistles around the regiment number "XV" in gold Roman numerals.
 The Union in the upper left corner

 Aylor, Ron: British Regimental Drums and Colours

 Boscawen, Hugh: The Capture of Louisbourg, 1758, University of Oklahoma Press, Norman, 2011

 Fortescue, J. W.: A History of the British Army Vol. II, MacMillan, London, 1899

 Funcken, Liliane and Fred: Les uniformes de la guerre en dentelle

 May R. and G. A. Embleton: Wolfe's Army, Osprey Publishing, London, 1974